A recent article from Reuters led with the following headline:

 Causation indicates that one variable or event is the result of the other variable or event.
 This is simple cause and effect.

 For example, a cause and effect relationship is like this: cigarette smoking causes in increased risk of lung cancer.
 Whereas a correlative relationship goes something like this: people who smoke cigarettes are more likely to have an alcohol use disorder.
-In example one, the smoking actually causes cancer, while in example two, smoking cigarettes does not cause an increased risk of developing an alcohol use disorder.
+In example one, the smoking actually causes cancer.
+In example two, smoking cigarettes does not cause an increased risk of developing an alcohol use disorder.

 It’s an important distinction to understand.